GMU Affiliated Faculty

 Professor

-Modernism; Postcolonialism; Anglophone novel, drama, and poetry, spec.
-Irish, Caribbean, British literature; literary theory, cultural studies, petroculture & theories of energy transition; History of English, Global English literary criticism
+Modernism (Joyce and Woolf); Postcolonialism (spec.
+Ireland and Caribbean); Anglophone novel, drama, and poetry, spec.
+Irish, Caribbean, British literature; literary theory, cultural studies, petroculture & energy transition; theories of World Literature and Global English; Energy Law and Literature

 • Peter Mandaville